 A well-known fact is that as people get older their consumption basket shifts toward services.
-Thus, a faster growing older population could lead to a change in the composition of demand of an economy, and as a result global production and trade structure would mirror such a change.
-Because productivity and productivity growth of the services sector have been lower than those of manufacturing, agriculture, and other non-services sectors, a decline in output growth may well be expected from a shift in the composition of output toward services.11
+Thus, an aging population could lead to a change in the composition of aggregate demand, and as a result adjustments in output and the trade structure would mirror such a change.
+Because productivity and productivity growth of the services sector remain lower than those of manufacturing, agriculture, and other non-services sectors, a decline in an economy's growth may well be expected from a shift in the composition of output toward services.14